When a composer overcomplicates things, we hear it.

 - You can do a better job of spending what you currently earn

 That means investing in yourself instead of investing in junk.
 It means spending money on experiences instead of things.
-It means revising your spending habits so you spend a smaller amount on more frequent purchases, instead of large amounts on whopping expenses (like homeownership, one of the sure-fire ways to ruin your agility).
+It means revising your spending habits so you spend a smaller amount on more frequent purchases, instead of large amounts on whopping expenses (like buying too much home, one of the sure-fire ways to ruin your agility).

 There are reasons to be ambitious, to climb the corporate ladder, or make million dollar companies.
 But happiness isn’t one of them.

-Know what you’re doing and why you’re doing it.
-You’re more likely to be at the “right” complexity level instead of overcomplicating things.
+If you know what you’re doing and why you’re doing it, you’re more likely to be at the right complexity level instead of overcomplicating things.